elewa-academy/elewa-academy.github.io/README.md

+> This organization is no longer maintained. check out [janke learning](https://janke-learning.github.io)

 # The Open-Source Bootcamp

-> This site is under active development.
-Feedback and pull requests welcome

 At Elewa we remember learning to become developers, for some of us it wasn't even a year ago!
 It felt like we spent more time finding what we needed to learn and where to learn those skills than we did actually learning them.